 Portugal designed a temporary resident visa that can be used by freelancers and entrepreneurs for stays longer than 1 year.
 This can also be used as a pathway towards permanent residency.

 A member of the Schengen area but a non-EU state, Norway implemented quite a unique visa for digital nomads who wish to relocate.
 This visa remains valid for life.
 The Independent Contractor visa, on the other hand, is designed solely for self-employed individuals who are working on a project for Norwegian businesses.

 In conclusion, in order to acquire a digital nomad visa, it is usually necessary for applicants to prove they have in fact the statute of a remote worker and that they can sustain themselves financially for the entire planned duration abroad.
-However, most countries have designed this process to be quite effortless and straight-forward in order to attract several digital nomads who can easily represent an economic booster.
+However, most countries have designed this process to be quite effortless and straightforward in order to attract several digital nomads who can easily represent an economic booster.

-Us at Nestlers, we are thoroughly enthusiastic for this moment and truly believe that it can make a massive positive change in Romania’s economy as well, especially after the decline resulted by the pandemic.
+Us at Nestlers, we are thoroughly enthusiastic about this moment and truly believe that it can make a massive positive change in Romania’s economy as well, especially after the decline resulted by the pandemic.